Lions and Leader Dog

 On October 8, 1939, the first class of the official Lions Leader Dog Foundation graduated.
 The cost to graduate a client/dog team was $600.

-Soon after incorporation, the Lions International Board of Directors requested that the word “Lions” be removed from the name because they had not sanctioned official support of the organization.
-So on June 15, 1940, the new name “Leader Dog League for the Blind” became official.
+Soon after incorporation, on June 15, 1940, the new name “Leader Dog League for the Blind” became official.

 Leader Dog received a new Executive Director in 1951, Harold “Pock” Pocklington.
 Pock had been on the Board of Trustees since 1948 after he first visited Leader Dog while a District Governor-Elect.
 Leader Dog’s global ties to the Lions began strengthening in 1953 when S.A.
 Dodge served as president of Lions International, bringing Leader Dog to the Lions at the highest possible level.
 Melvin Jones, founder of Lionism, gave Leader Dog his personal endorsement in 1958.